povik/leap-isa/README.md

  * *A* is where the opcode, operand routing and result placement is encoded in.

+## Testing

+There's some 20000 testcases in `testing/corpus.gz`.
+They are samples of the state before and after the execution of random instructions taken from some sensible subset of the instruction space.

+To test the model (`model.py`) on the corpus, run the following from the root of the repository:

+    gzip -d < testing/corpus.gz | PYTHONPATH=.:$PYTHONPATH python3 testing/run.py

+On the last line of the output, it will print: the number of well predicted testcases/badly predicted testcases/number of all testcases.
+Testcases for which the model raises `NotImplementedError` are considered neither well- nor badly-predicted.

 ## Contributions & License

 Contributions are welcome.
 Contents of this repository (including any contributions!) are published under the terms of the MIT license, see the `LICENSE` file.